Weedshaker/PeerWebSite/README.md

 3. **Take Snapshot & Copy Link**: This bundles all your text and files into a WebTorrent.
 Which is like a snapshot of your site to share.
 Your link with the content stays accessible as long as at least one person has your sites WebTorrent active.
 More infos about WebTorrents can be found [here](https://webtorrent.io/).

+4. **Download Files**: To download a picture -> double click.
+To download a video -> long press.

-4. **WebTorrent Desktop**: You can host your site reliably from your Mac, Windows or Ubuntu and keep it online.
+5. **WebTorrent Desktop**: You can host your site reliably from your Mac, Windows or Ubuntu and keep it online.
 Simply create your site at peerweb.site, open the browsers console and type: `getAllTorrents()`.
 Save the text file and copy/paste each of the magnetURIs to your [WebTorrent Desktop](https://webtorrent.io/desktop/) client.
 Wait until WebTorrent Desktop has downloaded all magnetURI/files.
 Then you can close your browser and your site stays online as long as WebTorrent Desktop runs or other people seed your peerweb.site.

 ### Description
 Send Texts, Pictures and Videos embedded in HTML and CSS through WebRTC in acquaintance of WebTorrents for files, live edited P2P as well as static Torrents.
 No conversation data passes a server nor is saved anywhere but **sent directly from browser to browser**.
 Your website disappears from the aether as soon as you close or reload your tab, except of your WebTorrent snapshots. *(Saving in-site WebTorrents is not yet supported.)*